sadeshmukh/qubed/README.md

 A 2D physics simulation built with TypeScript.
 Simulates rigid body dynamics with collision detection and response for boxes, <10-sided polygons, and walls.

 WARNING: It is very buggy, especially at high velocities, and especially so with lots of objects (> 20).
-Otherwise, it should work mostly alright.
+Otherwise, it should work mostly alright. note for future me: if node isn't working, update tool-versions (removed for cloudflare)

 ## Architecture